Medication Search - Tybost

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Tybost medication come in?
+What form(s) does Tybost come in?

 Each orange, round, biconvex, film-coated tablet, debossed with "GSI" on one side and plain-faced on the other side contains 150 mg of cobicistat.
 Nonmedicinal ingredients: silicon dioxide, microcrystalline cellulose, croscarmellose sodium, and magnesium stearate; coating: polyethylene glycol, polyvinyl alcohol, talc, titanium dioxide, sunset yellow FCF (FD&C Yellow No. 6) aluminum lake, and iron oxide yellow.

-How should I use the Tybost medication?
+How should I use Tybost?

 The recommended dose of cobicistat is 150 mg taken once daily.
 It should be taken with food and atazanavir.
 Swallow the tablet whole, with plenty of water.